core-wg/resource-directory/draft-ietf-core-resource-directory.md

 : 2.05 "Content".

+When the RD is in a position to successfully execute this second interaction and other network participants that can reach it are not, it SHOULD verify that the apparent registrant-ep intends to register with the given registration parameters before revealing the obtained discovery information to lookup clients.
+An easy way to do that is to verify the simple registration request's sender address using the Echo option as described in {{?I-D.ietf-core-echo-request-tag}} Section 2.4.

 The RD MUST delete registrations created by simple registration after the expiration of their lifetime.
 Additional operations on the registration resource cannot be executed because no registration location is returned.